 - Understanding the risk factors for relationship dissatisfaction, conflict, and divorce in same-sex relationships

 Published Chapters in Books

-Domínguez, D.G., & Coppock, J. (under review).
+Domínguez, D.G., & Coppock, J. (2018).
 Immigrant and Binational Individuals and Couples: Risk Factors for Relationship Dissatisfaction, Conflict, and Divorce.
 LGBTQ Divorce and Relationship Dissolution: Psychological and Legal Perspectives and Implications for Practice.
 Ed.
 Abbie Goldberg and Adam P. Romero.
 New York: Oxford University Press.

 Published Entry in Encyclopedia

 Domínguez, D. G., & Coppock, J. (2016).
 Same-Sex Binational Couples and Families.
 The Encyclopedia of LGBTQ Studies.
 Ed.
 Abbie Goldberg SAGE: Thousand Oaks, CA, 2016.

 Domínguez, D. (2018).
 Responding Compassionately to Community Crisis.
 Profiles in Community Engaged Learning.
 Publication in the Leo T. McCarthy Center for Public Service and the Common Good, 12-14.
 San Francisco, CA.

 Domínguez, D.G., & De La Rue, L. (under review).
 Trauma and Growth in the Aftermath of the 2017 Northern California Wildfires.
 Manuscript under review at the Journal of Traumatic Stress.

 Domínguez, D.G., & Yeh, C. (under review).
 Social justice disaster relief, counseling, and advocacy: The case of the Northern California wildfires.
 Manuscript under review at The Counselling Psychology Quarterly.